-Hasidah is currently accepting applications for IVF grants and loans.
+Hasidah is not accepting applications for IVF grants and loans at this time.

 While the Jewish community is quite focused on the imperative to be fruitful and multiply, the reality is that for those who need IVF, being fruitful is expensive.
 Most of us buy a car and many of us are able to even afford a house, but those major life expenses are not paid out of pocket or up front; we save over time or take out loans.
 Dealing with infertility, however, is not something people typically plan to do.